Xiao Zhan: 2021–2024: Mainstream success and theater debut

-The drama received positive reviews, was a commercial success, and hit 4 billion views on 20 April 2022, in just 37 days of broadcast and won the "Tencent Business Breakthrough Award", one of the highest platform-level award.
-The Weibo character Index for Xiao Zhan's portrayal of Gu Wei is breaking a new height at 120.
+On 15 March 2022, he played Gu Wei, a warm and gentle doctor, in the highly anticipated modern romance drama The Oath of Love, which began broadcasting on Hunan Television Primetime, as well as the Tencent Online Platform, and simultaneously on WeTV for international audience.
+The drama received positive reviews, was a commercial success, and hit 4 billion views on 20 April 2022, in just 37 days of broadcast, and won the "Tencent Business Breakthrough Award," one of the highest platform-level award.
+The Weibo Character Index for Xiao's portrayal of Gu Wei is breaking a new height at 120.
 The WeChat Index for Gu Wei hits 164 millions.
-On 28 September 2022, Xiao Zhan and Bai Baihe were announced as leads for Sunshine With Me.
+On 28 September 2022, Xiao was announced as a lead for Sunshine by My Side.

-2023–present

-In May 2023, Xiao Zhan was confirmed to play the pivotal role of Guo Jing, the lead character in Hong Kong director Tsui Hark's highly-anticipated big-budget adaptation of the 1957 seminal wuxia novel The Legend of the Condor Heroes, written by Jin Yong.

-On 1 June 2023, The Youth Memories aired on state-run CCTV-8, Dragon TV, and online platforms.
-The show has consistently exceeded 2% in real-time TV ratings, and it has also been the top show among shows airing in the same time slot.
-The first show in 2023 to surpass 30,000 heat index on Tencent Video.
+In May 2023, Xiao was confirmed to play the pivotal role of Guo Jing, the lead character in Hong Kong director Tsui Hark's highly anticipated big-budget adaptation of the 1957 seminal wuxia novel The Legend of the Condor Heroes, written by Jin Yong.
+On 1 June 2023, The Youth Memories aired on state-run CCTV-8, Tencent Video, Dragon TV, and online platforms.
+The show has consistently exceeded 2% in real-time TV ratings, has been the top show among shows airing in the same time slot, and was the first show in 2023 to surpass 30,000 heat index on Tencent Video.
+For his portrayal of Xiao Chunsheng, he received acting awards, namely, Outstanding Actor at the 19th Chinese-American Film and TV Festival Golden Angel Awards and Breakthrough Actor of the Year at the 2nd Chinese TV Drama CMG Annual Ceremony.

 On 2 July 2023, The Longest Promise premiered on WeTV.
-The drama exploded to the top spot on Weibo hot search upon its release.
+The drama exploded to the top spot on Weibo's hot search upon its release.
 After the premiere, it hit 21,000 popularity points on Tencent and increased to 26,000 points 3.5 hours later.
 On 7 July, the drama made its debut on Netflix, five days after being released on WeTV.
 It has become one of the top five most popular series in Thailand.
 Since its premiere, it has achieved the highest single-day viewership in multiple countries, including the United States, Canada, Australia, and New Zealand.
-After the completion of their exclusive VIP broadcast, the drama comments have surpassed 10 million, setting a record for a character's popularity that surpasses 50 million, acquired over 100 million interactive bullet screen comments on Tencent Video.
+After the completion of its exclusive VIP broadcast, the drama comments have surpassed 10 million, setting a record for a character's popularity that surpasses 50 million and acquiring over 100 million interactive bullet screen comments on Tencent Video.

-On 1 September 2023, Sunshine by My Side was aired.
-It set a record for CCTV's highest ratings in the past five years.
+On 1 September 2023, Sunshine by My Side was aired on CCTV-8, IQIYI and Tencent Video.
+The series set a record for CCTV's highest ratings in the past five years.
 The drama also topped the Maoyan platform and became the most popular drama at that time, surpassing well-established titles such as Lost You Forever and Glory of Our Fathers.
-On 30 December, the Chinese drama The Legend of Zang Hai, directed by Zheng Xiaolong and starring Xiao Zhan as the male lead, was officially launched and a concept poster was released.
+On 30 December 2023, The Legend of Zang Hai, directed by Zheng Xiaolong and starring Xiao as the male lead, was officially launched and a concept poster was released.